Osmosis at constant volume and water uptake in tall trees: Osmosis under constant volume

-We now consider similar system with small box filled with solute in the right compartment (Fig.\ref{osmoza2}a).
-The leak of the solute (Fig.\ref{osmoza2}b) into right compartment modifies internal energy and entropy of the system.
-We assume that interaction between solvent molecules and solute ones are similar so we discard the change of the internal energy due to the mixing solvent and solute.
-In other words solute-solvent, solvent-solvent, and solute-solute interactions are taken to be equivalent.
-However we can not ignore the change of entropy due to the space delocalisation of the solvent.
-We use the free gas expression for entropy to describe the change of configuration entropy the system due to the solute diffusion from small box in upper right corner into right compartment (see Figs. \ref{osmoza2}b and \ref{osmoza2}c) ,
+An expansion of the solute into the compartment (see Figs. \ref{Figure2}a and \ref{Figure2}b) modifies both energy and entropy of the system.
+In order to make the calculation as simple as possible, but without loss of any relevant effect, we assume that interaction between solute and water molecules is similar to the interaction between water molecules themselves.
+This assumption allows us to discard the change of internal energy due to the mixing water and solute.
+In other words solute-water, water-water interactions are taken to be equivalent.
+However we cannot ignore the change of entropy due to the space delocalization of the solute.
+We use the free gas expression for entropy to describe the increase of entropy due to the spread of solute into the compartment ( Figs. \ref{Figure2}a and \ref{Figure2}b),